raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week1/GLS and RTL mismatch (synth & sim ).md

-now we will see the simulation gtkwave of bad_mux and this we can this y is only change when the sel will change and  if i0 and i1 is changing but if sel is out chnage it will not show the change value it shows perviously recorded value only
+now we will see the simulation gtkwave of bad_mux and this we can this y is only change when the sel will change and  if i0 and i1 is changing but if sel is out change it will not show the changed i0 and i1  value it shows perviously recorded value only.